-A common question our Phone Coaches are asked is “how can I talk to my family about my abortion?”
+A common question our Helpline Coaches are asked is “how can I talk to my family about my abortion?”
 It’s an unfortunate truth that the stigma around abortion has made it a difficult topic to discuss with anyone, even the people we are closest to.
 It’s a complex issue that has political, emotional, and spiritual overtones.
 However, if you’ve had an abortion in the past, it’s natural to want to discuss it with your family to get their support.
 And while you can never predict how your family will react, there are some things you can do to help the conversation go smoother than you may expect.
 Read on for our advice on how to navigate this situation.
-If you need someone to talk to beforehand, or simply want to process with someone who understands, call H3Helpline at 866-721-7881.
+If you need someone to talk to beforehand, or simply want to process with someone who understands, call or text H3Helpline at 866-721-7881.

 Make Sure You’re Prepared

 The most important question to ask yourself is “am I ready to have this conversation?”
 For many women, talking about their abortion experience can be painful if they aren’t at a place of emotional health and strength.
 Your health and self-care always comes before having to take care of or worry about what others will say or think.

 Next, take some time beforehand to think through what you want to say.
 Something that may be helpful is to write down everything you’re thinking and feeling.
 That way, when the time comes to have the conversation, you can have a list of all of the thoughts and feelings you want to express in front of you and won’t be as stressed about what you’re going to say.

 Also, it’s helpful to have an optimistic outlook on how the conversation will go.
 It’s easy to imagine the worst case scenario, but consider that unlike other discussions about abortion, this is YOUR story.
 It’s not an impersonal story of someone else; it’s a deeply personal story that has affected you.
 No matter what your family’s views on abortion are, their love for you transcends whatever personal views they have.
 You may be surprised at how the conversation goes.

 Make Sure They’re Prepared